 General

-A resultProvenance object contains information about the how and when its containing result was detected.
+A resultProvenance object contains information about the how and when theResult was detected.

 NOTE: This information is useful to various human and automated participants in an engineering system.
 For example:

 A build engineer might use the information to understand the specific tool invocation that produced the result, for example, if the violated rule should not have been configured to run at all.